djurasze/SociableDomainUnitTesting/README.md

 <figure>
 <img src="./doc/infra_mock.svg" alt="Infrastructure mock" style="width:100%">
-<figcaption align = "center"><b>Infrastructure mock</b></figcaption>
+<figcaption align = "center"><b>Fig. 6.
+Infrastructure Mock</b></figcaption>
 </figure>

 While using mocks in our tests to isolate infrastructure is a valid solution, it may be worth considering using special stub implementations in our application layer code instead.
-By doing this, our infrastructure stubs become first-class citizens and it becomes less likely that they will become out of sync with the actual code.
+By doing this, our infrastructure stubs become first-class citizens and are less likely to fall out of sync with the actual code.
 Also, as valid and real implementations, these stubs can be shared between tests and can also be used to start the application in an infrastructure-disabled mode.